Karonga: History

+Karonga Girls Secondary School opened in the centre of the town in 1998.
+In 2023 there was concern that girls were being turned away from education because there was insufficient funds to cover their education.
+Nyungwe CDSS Secondary School was one of nine schools chosen to receive HD TVs and tablets as part of an initiative by Airtel Malawi and UNICEF.
+The scheme included internet access and free use of five educational sites.
+The scheme was lauded by the education minister Madalitso Wirima.

 On 11 July 2008 the Kayelekera mine in Karonga celebrated 1.5 million hours of accident-free uranium mining.
 "Analysts" claim this is a rare achievement.
 The mine previously met with controversy due to exposing people to radiation.

 In December 2009 the area suffered a series of earthquakes.

 Geography

 Karonga is at an elevation of 1568 ft on the western shore of Lake Nyasa.
 It is situated 17+1/4 mi from Kenan Ngomba, 11 mi from Kaporo, 26+1/2 mi from Kilondo and 7+1/2 mi from Lupembe.